 Fred Dahlinger, Jr. from Baraboo, Wisconsin, is a circus historian and author of several books on the American circus.

-TASCHEN editor Noel Daniel graduated from Princeton University and studied in Berlin on a Fulbright Scholarship.
+TASCHEN editor Noel Daniel is a graduate of Princeton University and a former Fulbright Scholar to Berlin.
 She earned a master’s degree in London and served as director of a photography art gallery before becoming a book editor.
 Her TASCHEN books to date include A Treasury of Wintertime Tales (2014), The Fairy Tales of Hans Christian Andersen (2013), The Fairy Tales of the Brothers Grimm (2011), Magic 1400s–1950s (2009), and The Circus 1870s–1950s (2008).